Viki-coding/ADHD-Self-Assessment/README.md

 **Questions**
 There are 6 questions.
-The reponses are always the same making a good repetative feedback response for the user to use.
+The responses are always the same making a good repetitive feedback response for the user to use.
 The user inserts the letter that they feel most reflects their response to each question.
 The user can see which letter they have entered and then press return to enter their score and proceed to the next question.

 After question 6 the responses are calculated and a diagnosis is delivered.